sabel2-0/serviceease/markdowns/ADMIN_PASSWORD_CHANGE_FEATURE.md

 - **Validations**:
   - Password must be at least 6 characters long
   - User must exist in the database
-  - User must have role 'coordinator'
+  - User must have role 'institution_admin'
 - **Security**: Passwords are hashed using bcrypt before storage
 - **Response**: Returns success message with user details